DAryanMR/SurfXPiRT/README.md

 Open arandr, click on Layout,open,standalone-portrait.sh, open, hit apply

 Notes:
 1. Navigate to Menu -> Internet , open chromium-lightweight, I've highly optimized it to deliver the best performance, it runs websites on Android 7's platform, which helps it easily render them.
+Minimising it suspends the browser which makes other tasks smoother.
 There should also be a directory in your Desktop named standalone-apps, where you'll find the desktop apps including the modified browser, try them out.
 You can type in "chromium-lightweight" without the quotes from anywhere in the terminal and it'll run as well.
 Let me know how it performs ;) [Pending: libwidevine installation to test out how Netflix performs. (will do that soon hopefully) ]
 2. It's best to run videos on youtube using windowed mode of chromium-lightweight with default playback quality, it performs pretty well and I'm planning on tweaking it to do even better.
 3. On startup, open the rt-wifi-client and click on 'Auto-connect', choose yes & you should be connected to the internet.
 4. Use the rt-wifi-client's 'Scan' & 'Connect' option only to connect to new wifi ssids when your default wifi is down or if you're away from it.